 It’s hard to reach out for help when you’re grieving.
 A bereavement counselor can help you sort through your feelings, allow you to mourn without interference, and guide you in healthy ways to grieve that promote healing.

 Hospice Austin offers short-term grief counseling to individuals, couples and families with licensed therapists and masters level interns for adults and children ages 5 and up.
 Up to eight sessions are free for loved ones of Hospice Austin patients; a sliding scale fee is available for all others.
 Counseling in Spanish is available.
-Referrals to additional counseling resources are made when necessary. *Please note our counselors are only licensed to provide counseling to people who are located in Texas.
+Referrals to additional counseling resources are made when necessary.
+Counseling is available virtually and in-person at our administrative offices in Northwest Austin. *Please note our counselors are only licensed to provide counseling to people who are located in Texas.
 We can help find resources for counseling if you are not located in Texas.
-Please call (512) 342-4700 or contact us to learn more. **During COVID-19 counseling is taking place through video and phone sessions.
+Please call (512) 342-4700 or contact us to learn more.

 You may want to talk to a bereavement counselor if:

 - You wonder if your responses are normal or if they’ve gone on too long